ntop/ntopng/doc/src/web_gui/interfaces.rst

 Once an Host Pool is created, it is possible to add members to it.
 Host Pool members are added using the “plus” button in the “Manage Pool Membership” tab of the Host Pools page.

-Each pool member can be a:

-- Layer 2 device (specified with a Mac Address)
-- Layer 3 host (specified with an IPv4/IPv6 Address and, optionally, a VLAN)
-- Layer 3 network (specified with an IPv4/IPv6 network in CIDR format and, optionally, a VLAN)

 An “Alias” can be associated to each pool member to ease the its identification.
 Typically, one would assign a mnemonic label as member alias (e.g., “John’s iPhone” or “Smart TV”).
 A “Device Type” can be associated to each member as well.
 Devices types are used to categorise members on the basis of the